 Mixing the Sugars

-First, my assistant and I filled the four holes on the side of the tray with water.
-Then, we ripped open the packages of colored sugar and poured them into three of the holes and mixed them with the tiny, plastic fork provided with the kit.
-Be careful not to overfill the holes with water since they could spill over each other when mixing and accidently mix your colors together.
+Be careful not to overfill the holes with water since they could spill over each other when mixing and accidentally mix your colors together.
 That was something I caught just in time.
 The sugar packets smelled like Kool-Aid mix, but once they were poured into the water, the smell went away.

 Pouring the Molds

-Next, we opened the large, white sugar packet and poured it into its large, designated space.
+Next, we opened the large, white sugar packet and poured it into the largest part of the plastic tray.
 We were provided with four molds: a whale, a dolphin, a sailboat, and a music note.

 After a few seconds, we lifted the mold out of the sugar, and it stuck together in a multi-colored gel.
 It took just a few pokes with the plastic fork before the finished gummy dropped out of the mold and was formed into the perfect shape of the dolphin.

 The Popin’ Cookin’ kits make a nice gift for an artsy kid or a cute party favor for birthday guests.
 They only cost a few dollars, are not very messy or complicated, and they are fun to make.
-They don’t taste amazing, and you don’t get that much from them, but if you want to spend 20 minutes doing something creative, Japanese candy is a unique and satisfying option.
+They don’t taste amazing, and you don’t get that much from them, but if you want to kill 20 minutes doing a quick and easy craft, Japanese candy is a unique and satisfying option.